The Silky Straight vs. Yaki Straight Dilemma

 For all my virgin wig wearers and hair extension wearers, let me break down the difference for you.

 Silky hair texture is the texture of hair that is basically the same as it has been sourced from the original donors, now I’m not saying that it hasn’t had some form of chemical processing or anything, I’m just saying that the texture is “silky” for lack of a better word.
-It has a very European hair feeling.
-It is silky, smooth and shiny.
-It resembles Caucasian hair and is very fine and silky to the touch, the kind of hair that is great for a super sexy, uber straight look (wink, wink, can you guess which texture I’m more partial to?)
+It has a very "European" or "Asian" hair feeling, if that makes sense.
+(The largest source for hair extensions are often Chinese and Indian).
+It is smooth and shiny and is very fine and silky to the touch, the kind of hair that is great for a super sexy, uber straight look (wink, wink, can you guess which texture I’m more partial to?)

 Yaki on the other hand is hair that has been processed to resemble relaxed (permed) African hair.
-Yaki can come in many variants such as Light Yaki, Yaki Straight, Italian Yaki, Course Yaki, Kinky Straight, just to name a few.
+Yaki can come in many variants such as Light Yaki, Yaki Straight, Italian Yaki, Coarse Yaki, just to name a few.